 To the question of whether Erik Danielsson is crazy, the answer is not simple.
 If we are to judge him based exclusively on the fact that he believes in Satan as a deity, then no, he is not crazy; he is no different from mainstream Christians, Jews or Muslims, all of whom believe in a God and a Devil, the only difference being that Erik chose to worship the latter and hate the former.
 If, however, we look beyond his religion and review his behavior, then perhaps it is possible to find a few mental issues there.
-His misanthropy and open calls for violence, coupled with the fact that he takes “too much enjoyment in other people’s suffering”1 could be interpreted as signs of an underlying problem, although I’m far from qualified to make this assessment.
+His misanthropy and open calls for violence, coupled with the fact that he takes “too much enjoyment in other people’s suffering” 1) Metal Hammer, issue 234 (Summer 2012), p.
+43. Somehow Erik mentioned this as evidence that he is not a sociopath. could be interpreted as signs of an underlying problem, although I’m far from qualified to make this assessment.

 The following interview was conducted on the 10th of August 2012, at the Bloodstock Open Air Festival.
 After many discussions between the staff at Metal Blast we have decided to publish it in its entirety.